wjbryant/taboverride.delay/README.md

 Delay extension for [Tab Override](https://github.com/wjbryant/taboverride) 4.0+

-This extension allows for a delay after the textarea receives focus before Tab Override is enabled.
+This extension allows for a delay after the textarea receives focus before Tab Override is activated.

 ## Usage